CyberMonitor/orquestra-docs/v1/content/quantum-engine/workflow-basics.md

 #### Steps

 If a template is not executing source code, it will contain a list of steps.
 The `steps` section of a template declares which actions to perform on which data.
-For more information about what steps are and what functionality exists around steps, please refer the [Steps](https://www.orquestra.io/docs/qe/workflow/steps/) page.
+For more information about what steps are and what functionality exists around steps, please refer to the [steps](../../quantum-engine/steps/) page.

 In the example below, we add the step `greeting` to the `salutations` template so that when the salutations template is run, the first step is to call the greeting template.